chuaqibao/Virtual-Concert-Web/README.md

 Written in Reactjs with Firebase authentication.
 Deployed using Heroku.

-The Firebase credentials file has been removed from this repository.
+The Firebase credentials file as well as assets folder has been removed from this repository.